TrendLearner: Early Prediction of Popularity Trends of User Generated Content: Experimental Results

-As shown in Table~\ref{tab:params}, classes with smaller peaks ($D_0$ and $D_1$) need longer minimum monitoring periods $\gamma_i$, likely because even small fluctuations may be confused as peaks due to the scale invariance of the distance metric used (Equation \ref{eq:dist})\footnote{Indeed, most of these videos are wrongly classified into either $D_2$ or $D_3$ for shorter monitoring periods.}.
+Still analyzing Tables~\ref{tab:params-top} and~\ref{tab:params-rnd}, we note that classes with smaller peaks ($D_0$ and $D_1$) need longer minimum monitoring periods $\gamma_i$, likely because even small fluctuations may be confused as peaks due to the scale invariance of the distance metric used (Equation \ref{eq:dist})\footnote{Indeed, most of these videos are wrongly classified into either $D_2$ or $D_3$ for shorter monitoring periods.}.
 However, after this period, it is somewhat easier to determine whether the object belongs to one of those classes (smaller values of $\theta_i$).
 In contrast, classes with higher peaks ($D_2$ and $D_3$) usually require shorter monitoring periods, particularly in the Top dataset, where videos have popularity peaks with larger fractions of views (Table \ref{tab:summclus}).
-Indeed, by cross-checking results in Tables \ref{tab:summclus} and \ref{tab:params}, we find that classes with smaller fractions of videos in the peak window ($D_0$ and $D_1$ in Top, and $D_0$, $D_1$ and $D_2$ in Random) tend to require longer minimum monitoring periods so as to avoid confusing small fluctuations with peaks from the other classes.
+Indeed, by cross-checking results in Tables \ref{tab:summclus}, \ref{tab:params-top} and \ref{tab:params-rnd}, we find that classes with smaller fractions of videos in the peak window ($D_0$ and $D_1$ in Top, and $D_0$, $D_1$ and $D_2$ in Random) tend to require longer minimum monitoring periods so as to avoid confusing small fluctuations with peaks from the other classes.